SurgeFlowDev/surgeflow/README.md

 Documentation is non-existent at the moment.

+The adapter crates have examples, but they are not polished at all.
+There's a lot of boilerplate code, that won't be necessary in the final version.

 # Surgeflow Cloud
 Serverless surgeflow.
 A specialized adapter will be able to run surgeflow on surgeflow cloud with minimal configuration.
 This will be a fully managed service.
 The goal is to make it as easy as possible to run surgeflow workflows without having to worry about infrastructure.
 ### [cloud.surgeflow.dev](https://cloud.surgeflow.dev)